 - help with cleaning and housework

-We will also look at what you want and need outside home, for example:
+We'll also look at what you want and need outside home, for example:

 - help with school and college work

-- training to get a job
+- training and help to get a job

 - take time away from caring